Become a Campfire Fellow

-Each fellow will be a Storyteller at their very own Campfire live event.
+Each fellow will be a Campfire Storyteller at their very own Campfire live event.
 They will work with our team to craft a story that resonates from their life that will reverberate through an audience.

 The Campfire team gives our Fellows everything we’ve designed and created over the last year and a half.
 We’ve developed a welcoming cohort program so you can meet cool, new people who are going through the same experience.
 Your cohort members are there for support and sounding boards.
 The other Fellows will also provide ideas and thoughts for to make your Campfire amazing.
-The fellowship starts with a six-week training prior to Season 5 kicking off then when it gets closer to your Campfire you will have three individual coaching sessions.
+The fellowship starts with a five-week training prior to Season 6 kicking off then when it gets closer to your Campfire you will have three individual coaching sessions.
 We teach you public speaking, group facilitation, and storytelling skills.
 We prepare you to host your own Campfire with three individual coaching sessions and a rehearsal in front of select Campfire team members, volunteers, and past storytellers.

 Applications for Season 7 aren’t open just yet!

 Nominations will need to be submitted prior to this so the nominee has a chance to provide additional information.